AlexStrNik/OpenLava/Readme.md

 Planned features and improvements for future development:

-- **Size Optimization:** Explore strategies for further reducing the size of packed Lava assets, including improved tile deduplication and patch reuse.
+- **Size Optimization:** PIL codec produces larger files than expected.
 - **`.lava` / `.olava` Archive Support:** Add support for bundled Lava formats (`.lava` or `.olava`), which are simply zipped folders containing the manifest and associated assets.
-This will be implemented across both the Python and Swift packages.
+This will be implemented across the Python, Swift and Dart packages.
-- **Flutter Renderer:** Develop a cross-platform Flutter renderer to enable Lava playback on Android, iOS, and web platforms.
+- ~~**Flutter Renderer:** Develop a cross-platform Flutter renderer to enable Lava playback on Android, iOS, and web platforms.~~

 ## 🧑‍💻 Contributions